SkyPowerGB/PaupProjekt/README.md

 ---

-## ✨ Features

-- User account creation and management
+## ✨Features (as remembered)

+- User accounts with multiple roles (guest, user, mechanic, admin)
-- Adding and tracking service requests
+- Ability to create and manage service requests
-- Creating and updating receipts with detailed services
-- Downloadable receipts
-- Multiple user roles: guest, user, mechanic, admin
+- Receipt creation and download functionality

 ---